Specified Public Bodies; Duty to Refer

-The Homelessness Reduction Act 2017 introduced a new Duty to Refer (DtR) requiring specified public authorities in England to notify Local Housing Authorities (LHA's) of service users they think may be homeless or threatened with becoming homeless within 56 days.
+The Homelessness Reduction Act 2017 introduced a new Duty to Refer (DtR) requiring specified public authorities in England to notify Local Housing Authorities (LHA's) of individuals they think may be homeless or threatened with becoming homeless within 56 days.
 This duty came into effect on 1 October 2018.

 |Prisons (public and private)||Jobcentre Plus|